bibi ka maqbara

 The two mausoleums share a deep connection, not just through their architectural style, but in their representation of love, memory, and loss.
 While the Taj Mahal was built in honour of Emperor Shah Jahan’s mother, Bibi Ka Maqbara was created to honour Aurangzeb’s wife.
 Together, these tombs stand as lasting tributes to the women they commemorate, reflecting the legacy of the last powerful Mughal emperor, Aurangzeb.

-Features of the Bibi Ka Maqbara
+Highlights of Bibi Ka Maqbara

 The Allure of Bibi Ka Maqbara